drishtiisharma/Machine-Learning-Notes/README.md

 # Machine-Learning-Notes
-In this repository, I’ll be uploading machine learning materials that I create myself as part of my learning journey.
+In this repository, I’ll be uploading machine learning materials/notebooks that I create myself as part of my learning journey.